Your Denali installation will self-destruct in 5… 4… 3…

 So, this was another error message from Vague County, Washington.
 Off to the event log, where I immediately see Event ID 17051:

 I haven't started yet, so I don't know what kind of hassle it will be, but I wanted to post another reminder that the evaluation editions of SQL Server software can be quite a pain to remove.
-Back in October, I posted about my horrible experience, and I am still receiving thank you messages today from people finding themselves in the same nightmare (scroll down to the most recent comments).
+Back in October, I posted about my horrible experience, and to this day I continue to receive thank you messages from people finding themselves in the same nightmare.

 So, if you have an instance of Denali installed, and you're coming up on 180 days, be prepared to uninstall and either start over with CTP1 or sit on your hands for a while.
 Because it doesn't seem like there is a new CTP publicly available yet (and you typically can't upgrade a CTP anyway, particularly to avoid a timebomb).